Ian Cook (artist)

-Ian Cook is a contemporary British artist who makes art with radio controlled cars, actual car tyres and toy car wheel.
+Ian Cook is a contemporary British artist who makes art with radio-controlled cars, actual car tyres, and toy car wheels.
 He operates under the corporate name 'PopbangColour'.

-Cook became a car enthusiast at an early age and combined his passions of cars, toys and art to create complex and dynamic artworks.
+Cook became a car enthusiast at an early age and combined his passions for cars, toys and art to create his artworks.
+In order to achieve a specific feeling of movement, he uses a fleet of remote-controlled cars as his brushes.

 Early life

-Cook studied at Langley Secondary School, Solihull from 1994 to 1999.
-He then went to Sutton Coldfield College to study a BTEC National Diploma for Illustration.
-Finally, he attended Winchester School of Art for Fine art where he received a first class BA Honours degree for painting.
+Ian Cook was born in Birmingham, England in 1983.
+Cook studied at Langley Secondary School, Solihull from 1994 to 1999, then went to Sutton Coldfield College to study a BTEC National Diploma for Illustration.
+Finally, he attended Winchester School of Art for Fine Art where he received a first-class BA Honours degree for painting.

-He studied at the Latvian art academy in Riga, Latvia, and it was there that he started employing vehicles in his works.
+He then studied at the Art Academy of Latvia in Riga, Latvia, and it was there that he started employing vehicles in his works.
 Whilst in Latvia he produced photography and collected merchandise in regards to Range Rover.

-For a short period he became a lecturer in fine art and visual studies at Sutton Coldfield College's design centre.
+For a short period, he became a lecturer in fine art and visual studies at Sutton Coldfield College's design centre.

 Work

-To create his unique artworks, Cook spoons acrylic paint and ink onto large 2.5 x 1.5-metre Fabriano Paper and drives the radio-controlled cars over the canvas in short bursts to create the 'brush strokes'.
+To create his art, Cook spoons acrylic paint and ink onto large 2.5 x 1.5-metre Fabriano Paper and drives the radio-controlled cars over the canvas in short bursts to create the 'brush strokes'.
 He also uses full-size car tyres for large blocks of colour and small toy car wheels for different prints and textures.